-Seattle Museum Month, February 1-28, offers Seattle visitors staying in one of our 60+ partner hotels an unbeatable value: 50% off admission at our 40 museum partners, including many of Seattle’s most popular attractions.
+Seattle Museum Month, February 1-28, offers Seattle visitors staying in one of our 50+ partner hotels an unbeatable value: 50% off admission at more than 25 museums, including many of Seattle’s most popular attractions.

 You can go to as many museums as you like during your stay, and up to four people staying in the hotel room are eligible to use the discount, so it’s perfect for trips with friends or family.
 You’ll find the entire list of museums on seattlemuseummonth.com – but how to choose?
 Let’s dive in and I’ll try to make some suggestions according to your interests.

 Today’s topic is: history & heritage!
 Here are some of my recommendations if you want to discover the stories behind the people and places of the Northwest.

 In these museums you’ll find fascinating looks at aviation history, a deep dive into Seattle’s innovative roots, stories of the Alaskan Gold Rush, a jawdropping collection of classic cars, and more.

 A great first stop is the Museum of History & Industry (MOHAI).
 Housed on the south shore of Lake Union in a restored historic Naval Reserve Armory, this Smithsonian affiliate boasts a collection of more than 4 million objects, documents, and photos that trace the history of the Puget Sound region.
 But this is no ordinary look back.
 MOHAI’s award-winning exhibits are engaging, enlightening, and entertaining too.
 And their focus on innovation explores the global influences that all began here: Microsoft, Boeing, Amazon, Starbucks, Costco, Nintendo, and more.
 My tip: don’t miss the musical telling of the 1889 Great Seattle Fire, complete with heart-tugging solo by the guilty glue pot that started it all, and the special exhibition (opening February 4) of From the Ground Up: Black Architects and Designers.